n8n-io/n8n-docs/docs/hosting/server-setups/hetzner.md

 ## Clone configuration repository

 Docker Compose, n8n, and Caddy require a series of folders and configuration files.
-You can clone these from [this repository](https://github.com/n8n-io/n8n-digital-ocean) into the root user folder of the server.
+You can clone these from [this repository](https://github.com/n8n-io/n8n-digital-ocean){:target=_blank .external-link} into the root user folder of the server.
 The following steps will tell you which file to change and what changes to make.

 Clone the repository with the following command: